Essay97/kastle-docs/docs/develop/expanding.md

 1. The `firstQuestion` block is mandatory to let Kastle know where to start
 2. Here we are defining the ID of the next question.
 Make sure to define a question with this ID later on!
 3. If the player reaches this branch of the dialogue, they get rewarded with an item.
-Inside the `reward` block, you can define an item with the exact same DSL that we used before
+Inside the `reward` block, you can define an item with the exact same DSL that we used before.
+4. Remember that the DSL is first and foremost Kotlin code!
+We can leverage all the features of the language, such as multiline strings and the `trimIndent` function in this case.

 The Dialogue DSL is for sure the the most complex in Kastle, but it really gives depth to your characters and your story!